-- 372. The "Nationwide Corn Producers Class" consists of all corn producers in the United States who priced their corn for sale after November 18, 2013.
-Excluded from the Nationwide Corn Producers Class are the Court and its officers, employees, and relatives; Defendants and their subsidiaries, officers, directors, employees, contractors, and agents; and governmental entities. - 373.
-Plaintiffs, in the manner(s) described in Counts I-II below, assert claims on behalf of themselves and the Nationwide Corn Producer Class as well as each State Producer Class, for Defendants' violations of the Lanham Act and the Minnesota consumer protection and trade practices acts. - 374.
-In addition or alternatively, Plaintiffs, in the manner(s) described in Counts III-LXXI below assert claims against all Defendants, individually and on behalf of the following statewide corn producer Class corresponding to the state of which Plaintiff is a citizen, for Defendants' violations of state laws set forth below: - a. the Alabama State Corn Producers Class; - b. the Arkansas State Corn Producers Class; - c. the Colorado State Corn Producers Class: - d. the Illinois State Corn Producers Class: - e. the Indiana State Corn Producers Class; - f. the Iowa State Corn Producers Class; - g. the Kansas State Corn Producers Class; - h. the Kentucky State Corn Producers Class;
+- 368. The "Nationwide Corn Producers Class" consists of all corn producers in the United States who priced their corn for sale after November 18, 2013.
+Excluded from the Nationwide Corn Producers Class are the Court and its officers, employees, and relatives; Defendants and their subsidiaries, officers, directors, employees, contractors, and agents; and governmental entities. - 369.
+Plaintiffs, in the manner(s) described in Counts I-II below, assert claims on behalf of themselves and the Nationwide Corn Producer Class as well as each State Producer Class, for Defendants' violations of the Lanham Act and the Minnesota consumer protection and trade practices acts. - 370.
+In addition or alternatively, Plaintiffs, in the manner(s) described in Counts III-LXXI below assert claims against all Defendants, individually and on behalf of the following statewide corn producer Class corresponding to the state of which Plaintiff is a citizen, for Defendants' violations of state laws set forth below: - a. the Alabama State Corn Producers Class; - b. the Arkansas State Corn Producers Class; - c. the Colorado State Corn Producers Class; - d. the Illinois State Corn Producers Class; - e. the Indiana State Corn Producers Class;

-marketing from the farm, as reflected in FSA Form 578.
+&lt;sup>2 "Producer" is defined as an owner, operator, landlord, waterlord, tenant, or sharecropper, who shares in the risk of producing corn and who is entitled to share in the corn crop available for marketing from the farm, as reflected in FSA Form 578.
 A landlord who receives only a fixed cash amount for renting the land that does not vary with the size of, or pricing for, the crop is not a Producer.